21st Annual • 2016

 Please join Heartwood on October 7th-9th for our 21st Annual Heartwood Reunion!
 The Heartwood Reunion is a chance for activists from across the Heartwood region to reconnect with old friends and meet new ones, through a weekend of great food, music, dancing, workshops, celebration, and action!

 You don’t have to be a Heartwood member to attend!
 The Reunion is the perfect place to get more familiar with the Heartwood family and the work that we do.
 This year, for the first time ever, we are offering a 2-for-1 registration for first-time attendees!
 That means that two new people can attend for the price of one registration!
 That also means that folks who have attended Heartwood events in the past can bring a friend for free!
 In addition to our 2-for-1 registration, we are expanding our work-trade opportunities.
-We are specifically looking for help with set up before the Reunion, cooking throughout the weekend, and clean up afterwards.
-If you are interested in work-trade, email Myke Luurtsema at firstname.lastname@example.org.
+We are specifically looking for help with set up before the Reunion, cooking throughout the weekend, and clean up afterwards, as well as childcare during the weekend.
+If you are interested in work-trade, email Myke Luurtsema at email@example.com.
 The 2-for-1 registration and work-trade deals are only available to those who pre-register by September 30th!

 The keynote speaker on Friday night will be Kevin Tungesvick, of the Heart of the River Coalition.

 Kevin played a critical role in the campaign to defeat a proposed dam on the West Fork White River in Anderson, Indiana.
 His talk will discuss the unique ecological areas threatened by the proposed and dam and reservoir, as well as the successful grassroots campaign that defeated the project.
 Kevin is an expert botanist and engaging speaker, and we are thrilled to have him for the Reunion!

 The Lick Creek Band will perform on Friday night after the keynote!
 Bring your dancing pants, because we’re going to be kicking up sawdust to one the best bands around.